andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-optionals-dont-forget-to-unwrap.md

 <pre class="lang:swift decode:true">birdInstance = Bird(family: "Apodidae", color: "Black")</pre>

-If I attempt to invoke the <span class="lang:swift decode:true  crayon-inline">isSwift</span> method on the <span class="lang:swift decode:true  crayon-inline">birdInstance</span> later  on, I&#8217;ll get a compiler error:
+If I attempt to invoke the <span class="lang:swift decode:true  crayon-inline">isSwift</span> method on the <span class="lang:swift decode:true  crayon-inline">birdInstance</span> later  on, I'll get a compiler error:

 <pre class="lang:swift decode:true">println(birdInstance.isSwift())
 </pre>

-> error: &#8216;Bird?&#8217; does not have a member named &#8216;isSwift&#8217;
+> error: &#8216;Bird?' does not have a member named &#8216;isSwift'

 This may seem pretty basic &#8212; after all, I declared the <span class="lang:swift decode:true  crayon-inline ">birdInstance</span> as an optional and I know optionals need special treatment.
 How could I make this mistake??
 Perhaps this is just a consequence of my current stage in life, trying to code in 15-30 minute spurts with my 1 1/2 year old running around, haha.

-We all deal with this though:  it&#8217;s fairly easy to write some code and come back to it later and not remember how you declared your variable in an earlier coding session.
-Then when you&#8217;re presented a message saying that your class doesn&#8217;t have a member named &#8220;\___&#8221;, you immediately go to the class definition and see the function there, plain as day.
-It&#8217;s easy to spend 3-5 minutes scratching your head thinking, &#8220;What in the world??!&#8221; &#8230; And then you realize &#8211; it&#8217;s that _optional declaration_ that you forgot to handle.
+We all deal with this though:  it's fairly easy to write some code and come back to it later and not remember how you declared your variable in an earlier coding session.
+Then when you're presented a message saying that your class doesn't have a member named &#8220;\___&#8221;, you immediately go to the class definition and see the function there, plain as day.
+It's easy to spend 3-5 minutes scratching your head thinking, &#8220;What in the world??!&#8221; &#8230; And then you realize – it's that _optional declaration_ that you forgot to handle.

 To fix this, of course, you can do any number of things, depending on your situation.